mainpixel/oc-reviews-plugin/README.md

 ## Requirements
 All the styling is done with [Bootstrap](http://getbootstrap.com/getting-started/#download-cdn).
-Make sure that it is added to the page!All the styling is done with [Bootstrap](http://getbootstrap.com/getting-started/#download-cdn).
 Make sure that it is added to the page!

 Make sure to add the
 ```